 Most people with atrial fibrillation don't have to change their daily activities.
 You can live well and safely with atrial fibrillation.
 Here are some tips on preventing problems with arrhythmia.

-You can try meditation and other relaxation techniques when stress is unavoidable.
-Stressful situations can trigger an episode of atrial fibrillation or make your atrial fibrillation worse.
+Treatments like yoga, biofeedback, and meditation may help.
+Stress may trigger an episode of atrial fibrillation or make your atrial fibrillation worse.

 - Let your doctor know if you experience symptoms of atrial fibrillation during sex.

-Most people with atrial fibrillation can lead normal sex lives as long as they can exercise and be active without having symptoms.
+Sex is safe for most people who have atrial fibrillation as long as they can exercise and be active without having symptoms.

 - Pull over and call your doctor if you start to feel symptoms or become lightheaded while driving or using heavy machinery.